 Please let us know if you need a financial contribution towards the rent.

 We will put you in touch with affected individuals and look forward to you joining us in resisting and showing solidarity with the affected individuals!

-Rejected asylum seekers in emergency aid
+Rejected asylum seekers and emergency aid

 There is a lack of privacy, mobility and employment.
-The consequences of this inhumane “help” are disastrous: psychological and physical complaints are commonplace.
+The consequences of this inhumane “help” are disastrous: psychological and physical grievances are commonplace.
 Added to this is the lack of perspective, which robs many of their hope for a “normal” life.
 Many affected persons experience the shelters as prisons and wonder why, without having committed a crime, they have to serve such a sentence.
-Nevertheless, a considerable proportion of those affected persist for years under these conditions, as a return to their country of origin is out of the question for them due to the prospect of even worse conditions, out of sheer impossibility or even out of fear of torture and death.
+Nevertheless, a considerable proportion of those affected persist for years under these conditions, as a return to their country of origin is out of the question for them due to the prospect of even worse conditions, out of sheer impossibility, or even out of fear of torture and death.